 Perris Solar Shine Program Saves Money and Resources

-won the Award for Excellence in the Planning and Environmental Quality category of the 2008 Helen Putnam Award for Excellence program.
+The City of Perris won the Award for Excellence in the Planning and Environmental Quality category of the 2008 Helen Putnam Award for Excellence program.
 For more about the program, visit www.cacities.org/helenputnam.
-Perris

 Perris entered into a mutually beneficial power purchase agreement with Honeywell International, Inc., to build, operate and maintain the carports while providing solar electricity to the city at a guaranteed savings.
 The energy and operational cost savings for the city over the 20-year term of the agreement total $1.7 million.